thingsboard/thingsboard.github.io/docs/samples/nettrartu-x/tutorial.md

 1. Go to *"User Interface"*
 2. Import the script clicking *"Load"*.
 If you want to make your own script, you can see the [Nettra script user manual](http://wiki.nettra.tech/en/script).
-3. Compile and save the script in the RTU-X by clicking *"Compila & Apply"*.
+3. Compile and save the script in the RTU-X by clicking *"Compile & Apply"*.

 ![rtu6_step6](https://user-images.githubusercontent.com/61634031/134028433-e7412285-9f4e-4d67-9f3c-80879f99191f.png)